 Sometimes medication is not enough to prevent your trigeminal neuralgia attacks or its effectiveness declines over time.
 When this occurs, the next step is to undergo treatment to resolve the anatomical issue that is causing your condition.
 Two ways to accomplish this are microvascular decompression (MVD) surgery and Gamma Knife Radiosurgery.

 MVD is a surgical procedure that takes place in a hospital while you are asleep, requiring a hospital stay of a few days.
 The surgeon will access the area where the vessel is pressing on the trigeminal nerve through a small incision and then place a piece of Teflon between the two to alleviate the friction.
 This procedure is typically recommended for younger patients who are good surgical candidates, without complicating health conditions.
 Following MVD, most patients will spend 3-4 days in the hospital, followed by about a week of activity restrictions recovering at home.

 Gamma Knife Radiosurgery

 In contrast to MVD, Gamma Knife Radiosurgery is an advanced form of radiation therapy that does not involve any scalpels or incisions and is performed in an outpatient setting.
 There is no hospital stay required, and most patients are able to return to activities (including work) within a day or two.

 Gamma Knife Radiosurgery uses multiple beams of highly focused radiation to target the structure that is putting pressure on your trigeminal nerve.
-This reduces the risk of nerve damage compared to traditional surgery.
+The precision of the system allows your clinical team to remove the impingement without damaging nearby structures, reducing the risk of nerve damage compared to surgery.
 Additionally, because it is a relatively minimally invasive treatment, recovery is shorter and milder, with less pain and healing time.